 REGULATORY INFORMATION FOR CO ALARMS WHAT LEVELS OF CO CAUSE AN ALARM?

 Underwriters Laboratories Inc. Standard UL2034 requires residential CO Alarms to sound when exposed to levels of CO and exposure times as described below.
-They are measured in parts per million (ppm) of CO over time (in minutes).
+They are measured in parts per million (ppm) of CO over

 UL2034 Required Alarm Points: